mattia-lau/nestjs-telegraf-migration/README.md

       );
     });

-    // Send Message, ChatId is optional, because your have been settle in TelegramModule this.telegram.sendMessage("<message>", "<chatId>");
+    // Send Message, the options is optional, because your have been settle in TelegramModule
+    // parse_mode deafult is HTML
+    this.telegram.sendMessage("<message>", {
+      chatId: "<chatId>",
+      parse_mode: "Markdown" | "MarkdownV2" | "HTML"
+    });
   }
 }
 ```